artgon/artgon.github.com/_posts/2014-09-05-scala-case-for-correctness.md

 Increasing correctness increases productivity.
 Producing code that works is something we all strive for and it's hard to argue against tools that make it easier.
-Despite the stability and maturity of Java, I would still advocate using Scala where possible.
+Despite the stability and maturity of Java, I would still choose Scala.

 [^1]: When calling Java code you may get null values but you cannot set a value to null in Scala code.